billnice250/billnice250.github.io/index.md

 ## Get in Touch

 If you're interested in connecting with me, please feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/bill-nice/) or my [GitHub account](https://github.com/billnice250).
-I'm always happy to chat about technology, software development, and other related
+I'm always happy to chat about technology, software development, and other related subjects.